nasa/harmony-browse-image-generator/README.md

 The `tests/run_tests.sh` script will also generate a coverage report, rendered in HTML, and scan the code with `pylint`.

-Currently, the `unittest` suite is run automatically within Bamboo as part of a CI/CD pipeline.
-In future, this project will be migrated from Bitbucket to GitHub, at which point the CI/CD will be migrated to workflows that use GitHub Actions.
+Currently, the `unittest` suite is run automatically within a GitHub workflow as part of a CI/CD pipeline.
+These tests are run for all changes made in a PR against the `main` branch.
+The tests must pass in order to merge the PR.

+The unit tests are also run prior to publication of a new Docker image, when commits including changes to `docker/service_version.txt` are merged into the `main` branch.
+If these unit tests fail, the new version of the Docker image will not be published.

 ## Versioning: